chop-dbhi/redcap-repeat/README.md

 ### Nesting groups of repeating fields

 Sometimes a single group of repeating fields may not be enough.
-You might be trying to capture a list of medications, each with a list of side affects.
+For example, you might be trying to capture a list of medications, each with a list of side affects.
 To accomplish this you can nest startrepeat-endrepeat groups or single repeat fields inside of other startrepeat-endrepeat groups.
 The behavior should be just as you would expect.
 The only additional functionality is that you can use $s1 or $d1 in Field Labels to refer to the iteration of outer groups.
 For example, $s will always refer to the current (innermost) group, and $1 will always refer to the outermost group.
 If you had 2 nested groups, $1 would refer to the iteration of the outermost group, $2 would refer to the iteration of the middle group, and $s would still refer to the iteration of the innermost group.
 Examples should clear this up.

 Field Name                                         |  Field Type      |  Field Label        | Text Validation Type | Branching Logic
 ---------------------------------------------------|------------------|---------------------|----------------------|-----------------------|----------------